f3cuk/WICKED-AI/README.md

 ### Additional Config Explanations

-1. Mission Vehicle Keys

-	You can now choose among 4 options for mission vehicle keys.
+1. You can now choose among 4 options for mission vehicle keys.
 The options can be adjusted by changing the value on the following variable in WAI\config.sqf

 	```sqf
 	wai_mission_vehicles = "KeyinVehicle"; // Options: "KeyonAI", "KeyinVehicle", "KeyinCrate", "NoVehicleKey".